seimith/seimith.github.io/_posts/2016-08-20-Swift: Create Navigation with Multiple Pages with only Storyboard.md

 You can run the App Simulator and go back and forth between your 2 views.
 If you want, with the information here, add a third view and multiple links to go back and forth.

 ![alt text](https://raw.githubusercontent.com/seimith/seimith.github.io/master/_assets/2016-08-20-assets/img8.png "A 3 view application")

+**Side Note**: If you do not add the `Navigation Bar` the seques will not be a left-right movement.
+It will end up sliding your views into the scene.
+My advice would be to add the `Navigation Bar` and then hide it in the component's settings if you don't want a visible navigation.